How do you become who you want to be? Dare to be bad.

 His was the purest case of Idea Debt I think I’ve seen in a very long time.
 This guy has clearly been sitting on this thing a while.
 He’s figured out how thick he wants his book to be.
 He knows how famous he wants to be on YouTube.
 But he hasn’t actually written… anything.

 He’s harboring a vision of an alternate-reality self who coasts along being a superstar.
 What I was trying to help him understand is that the only way he gets closer to living in that alternate reality is if he starts taking action.

 I’m not mocking him.
 It’s totally understandable.
 Making something that’s not up to your standard is painful and humiliating, and it’s certain that his first efforts won’t be at the level his alter-ego reaches.

-The gap is wide and deep and scary… and the only way you get to the other side is by starting projects…
+The gap between who you are and who you want to be is wide and deep and scary… and the only way you get to the other side is by starting projects…

 … and finishing projects…